 Macquarie University is renowned for its research expertise.
-The Human Ethics team is responsible for ensuring that processes, resources and guidance embed ethics across all research practices.
+The Human Research Ethics team is responsible for ensuring that processes, resources and guidance embed ethics across all research practices.

 - taking part in surveys, interviews or focus groups;